DevMoose-G/donatellio-backend/README.md

+## Setup
+do pip install -r requirements.txt create a static folder in the 1st donatellio folder (so donatellio/static) Setup postgres database
+In whatever directory your .env file is in, run `fastapi dev ./donatellio/api/main.py`

 ## Project Overview

 This project implements a scalable, provider-agnostic inference API using FastAPI, Redis (as a broker), RQ (Redis Queue), custom GPU providers (RunPod & Lambda Labs), and PostgreSQL (via SQLAlchemy).
 The architecture separates concerns into modular services for ease of development, testing, and deployment.